Highlands of Gjakova: Flora

 The banks of Valbona River are covered mainly with forests of grey alder, olive willow and goat willow.
 Besides, the park contains boglands, which are situated in the wet low lying environments whereas various species of narthecium, carex and sphagnum can be found.
 The steep slopes and ravines of the Valbona Valley are home to communities of largeleaf linden, sycamore, ash and wych elm, which grow mostly in cool and humid locations.

 Similarly, the Nikaj-Mërtur Regional Nature Park falls within the Dinaric Mountains mixed forests terrestrial ecoregion of the Palearctic temperate broadleaf and mixed forest biome.
+The vegetation of the park includes many communities of a Mediterranean and Eurasian type.
+It is covered by a mixture of oak, beech and pine trees growing on limestone and dolomite, which is characteristically to the Alps.
+The most widespread floral communities of oak are dominated by italian oak, austrian oak, sessile oak and macedonian oak.
+The beech and pine trees are represented by species such as european beech, bosnian pine and austrian pine.

 The climate of the Gashi Nature Reserve is subarctic and oceanic, having cool summers and generally cold winters.
 Forests occupy the majority of the region's area.
 The region falls within the Balkan mixed forests and Dinaric Mountains mixed forests terrestrial ecoregion of the Palearctic temperate broadleaf and mixed forests biome.
 The river is particularly known for the diversity of flora and fauna and is surrounded by swamps and canals that drain the whole local basin such as the region of Malësia e Gashit within the Albanian Alps into the Adriatic sea.
 Forests occupy the majority of the total area.
 The diverse flora is characterized with high endemism due to the combination of southern geographic latitude and high altitude variation.
 The forests are host to several plants such as beech, macedonian pine, bosnian pine, norway spruce, and silver fir.